No one wants to find tiny worms wriggling around in their betta fish tank. Yuk!

 Betel nut palm extract is a herbal treatment that is highly effective against planaria and will get rid of the worms without harming your shrimp and fish.
 You’ll find betel nut palm extract as the active ingredient of a herbal product called No Planaria, which you can buy online at this link.

-- Worm disinfectant in aquarium (including planaria and hydra)
+- Worm remover in aquarium (including planaria and hydra)

 - Keep Planaria away with no harming shrimp and plant.